particleman14/Fraud-Detection-using-transaction-data/README.md

 * Second, utilizing a blending feature in PyCaret, we combined the top4 performing models and managed to create a blended model that achieved .84 AUC just slightly higher than the individual gradient boost models.
 However, the cavet with this model is we cannot view the feature importances so the results are a bit of a blackbox.
 * Next, we create the top 3 models individually (all gradient boosting!) and analyze the results and more importantly the features.
 * What's most interesting is that all 3 models used mostly differing features to comes up with their predictions.
 The various features give us additional paths to explore and test for future optimization.

+__Takeaways__ = Overall the gradient boosting models have shown to be superior when it comes to binary classification of rare/infrequent events often with highly skewed distributions.
+We found that we can eke out a little bit of performance by blending these models together in PyCaret.
+The most effective way to improve our prediction power is by analyzing the features utilized by the models to help inform our next direction of analysis or inquiry.
+This in turn will help us create better features and further refine the model.
+It's true what they say, model optimization is more often than not a form of feature engineering.
+Now we have a model that is fairly strong and ready to be deployed, while we also have a few new lines of inquiry(from our feature importances) to explore further improvements.